What is Net Selling Price?

 What if I Don’t Find Property of Equal or Greater Value?

 Maximizing tax deferral requires the rolling forward of the Net Selling Price.
 But, that doesn’t mean you have to use all the funds.
 If you would like to roll a part of the NSP into a new property and keep a part for yourself, you can do that!
 This is a partial 1031 exchange.
-In this case, proceeds rolled forward into a replacement property are tax-sheltered.
+In this case, proceeds rolled forward into a replacement property are tax-deferred.
 Also, the proceeds kept out of the exchange are subject to any liable taxation.
-The key with a partial exchange is to ensure your qualified intermediary (QI) knows that you would like to keep a certain percentage of the proceeds before closing on the relinquished property.
+The key to a partial exchange is to ensure your qualified intermediary (QI) knows that you would like to keep a certain percentage of the proceeds before closing on the relinquished property.

 You may have cash left over after the QI acquires the replacement property.
 If so, the intermediary will pay it to you at the end of the 180 days.
 That cash—known as “boot”—will be taxed as partial sales proceeds from the sale of your property.
 It’s generally taxed as a capital gain.